Urogynecology, Reconstructive Surgery, and Neurourology Fellowship

 Conferences

-The fellow participates in weekly FPMRS conference/lecture series/research updates, as well as journal clubs monthly.
+The fellow participates in weekly URPS conference/lecture series/research updates, as well as journal clubs monthly.
 In addition, there are quarterly journal clubs with the Colorectal service and Urogynecology, as well as quarterly multidisciplinary meetings of the Comprehensive Pelvic Floor Team, including Urogynecology, Urology, Colorectal, Radiology, and Physical Medicine Services.

 Year One